 London at night is a magical place.
-As a place rich in history and memorable experiences, you are sure to love every moment within its wonderful city lines.
+As a place rich in history and memorable experiences, you will love every moment within its wonderful city lines.
 It can be hard to decide what you should do first, though.

 From the best things to do on a tight budget to the perfect places to grab a bite to eat, I can help.
-For all you adventurous souls, I’ve put together a list of 50 things for you to do in London after dark, during the magical hours when the sun goes down and the wonderful London city lights come out.
+For all you adventurous souls, I’ve put together a list of 50 things for you to do when you visit London and are looking for things to do during the magical hours when the sun goes down and the wonderful London city lights come out.

 Top 10 Free Things to Do in London At Night